hyrfilm/skivvy/README.md

 * ... and more! ;)

 ## Documentation
-**NOTE:** The easiest way to gain understanding of ways to use skivvy is to simply download the examples and _then_ look at the documentation.

-All examples as zip: https://github.com/hyrfilm/skivvy/raw/master/skivvy_examples.zip Or if you prefer to view them on github directly: https://github.com/hyrfilm/skivvy/tree/master/skivvy/examples

 ### CLI flags
 As common for most testing frameworks, you can pass a number of flags to filter what files get included in the suite